drekka/Machinus/README.md

 Preflight is where the transition request is checked to ensure it is valid from the machine's point of view.
 It can fail the transition for any of the following reasons:

-* The requerted state is not a known registered state.
+* The requested state is not a known registered state.
 Throws `StateMachineError.unknownState(S)`.

 * Unless a global state, the requested state has failed to pass the `exitBarrier` or does not exist in the list of `allowedTransitions` states.
 Throws `StateMachineError.illegalTransition`.

-* The requested state's `extryBarrier` has denied the transition with a `.deny` response.
-Throws a `StateMachineError.transitionDenied`.
+* The requested state's `entryBarrier` has denied the transition with a `.deny` response or some other error.
+Throws a `StateMachineError.transitionDenied` or `StateMachineError.unexpectedError(Error)`.

 * The new state and the old state are the same.
 Throws a `StateMachineError.alreadyInState`.

+> Either the current state's `exitBarrier` or requested state's `entryBarrier` may redirect the request to a new state.
+This triggers a recursive call to preflight with the redirected state.*

 ### Phase 2: Transition

-Providing the preflight has allowed the transition, the machine then performs the transition like this:
+Providing the preflight passes, the machine then performs the transition like this:

 1. The internal state is changed to the new state.